CogitoErgoCode/CogitoErgoCode.github.io/_posts/2021-11-01-argumentation.markdown

 # A Guide To Maintaining Rational Discourse

 Before journeying into a debate, however logically sound our position may be, we should always attempt to maintain rational discourse by preparing ourselves to delineate, through memorization, a set of logical errors called [informal fallacies](https://en.wikipedia.org/wiki/List_of_fallacies#Informal_fallacies), upon encountering them.
 I have found that these errors in logic are constantly and continuously employed by a large percentage of people in debate.
 I will describe a few of the most relevant fallacies.

+> "There is no greater evil one can suffer than to hate reasonable discourse." &mdash; Socrates, Phaedo, Plato's account of Socrates' death.

 # Red Herring Fallacies